raiden-network/raiden-service-bundle/README.md

 ### Protection against Spam / (D)DoS attacks

-There is currently very little protection against Spam and / or DDoS attacks.
+There is currently only some protection against Spam and / or DDoS attacks.
-Both issues will be addressed in future updates.
+This will be addressed in future updates.

 ### Known servers